Queen's Guide

 The Queen's Guide award is the highest attainable award for members of Girlguiding.

-Although originally awarded to Guides, it is now only attainable by members of the Senior Section (including Rangers, Young Leaders and Leaders) aged between 16–25.
+Although originally awarded to Guides, it is now only attainable by members of the Senior Section (including Rangers, Young Leaders and Leaders) aged between 16 and 30.
 It is a challenging programme comparable to the King's Scout and higher than Gold Duke of Edinburgh's Award.
-Since the awards creation 60 years ago 20,000 young women have gained the award.
+In the 60 years between the awards creation in 1946, and 2006, 20,000 young women had gained the award.

 The award's syllabus has changed numerous times, but the current version is split into five areas: service in guiding, personal skill development, community action, outdoor challenge and a residential experience.
-The syllabus must be completed within three years and before the Guide's 26th birthday.
+The syllabus must be completed within three years and before the Guide's 31st birthday.
 The emphasis in the current syllabus is on self challenge, rather than a prescribed set of tasks.
 The participant should complete a plan and submit it to the county Queen's Guide Advisor on commencing the award.
 It is possible to take a break of 12 months part way through the award in addition to the three year time limit, but no activities done during this time will count for the award.